 Energy Events ARCHIVE

-MREA Online Course: Basic PhotovoltaicsMonday, April 16, 2018 to Sunday, April 8, 2018
+MREA Online Course: Basic PhotovoltaicsMonday, April 16, 2018 to Sunday, May 13, 2018

 This self-paced, online course uses a combination of presentations, assignments, quizzes, and webinars to teach the basics of solar electricity.
 Participants will learn how photovoltaic (PV) systems work, compare and contrast different PV system types, identify necessary components, and understand the best applications for (and limitations of) each system type.
 Other topics include evaluating the solar window, investigating energy efficiency recommendations, and researching system costs.

 International Biomass Conference: Live StreamMonday, April 16, 2018 to Wednesday, April 18, 2018

 The International Biomass Conference & Expo connects current and future producers of biomass-derived power, fuels, and chemicals with waste generators, energy crop growers, municipal leaders, utility executives, technology providers, equipment manufacturers, project developers, investors and policy makers.
 For those unable to attend the conference in Atlanta, Live GotoWebinar streams of entire topic tracks and pre-conference sessions are available for purchase.
 Available tracks/sessions include: